aws-samples/dynamic-sagemaker-pipelines-framework/README.md

                 * **chain_input_additional_prefix**: (Optional) - only allowed in Transform step types to be specific about content under this S3 prefix under the chain_input_source_step S3 path.
     * **dependencies**: following airflow notation, the sequence of steps across single DAG or Multi-DAG execution.
 If dependencies is left blank, explicit dependencies between steps by _chain_input_source_step_ parameter and/or implicit dependencies define the Sagemaker Pipleine DAG.
         - {step_name} >> {step_name}

-### How do I use this pattern for executing Sagemaker Pipelines defined above? ###
-* install the dependencies: pip install -r requirements.txt.
-* After definig the conf above, execute the entrypoint in your terminal using python {Entrypoint_Path}.
-- [ ] TODO modify this description to add anchor conf, modelDomainConfigFilePath settings for single and multi-model
-* The pattern picks up all conf.yaml files defined under framework/{model}/conf/, updates and/or starts sagemaker pipelines in your AWS account.
-Refer to the [framework/conf/README.md](framework/conf/README.md) to connect you AWS account.
-* **Entrypoint_Path**: framework/framework_entrypoint.py

 # TODO add reademe contents
 IAM section - create role